sequenceiq/blog/source/_posts/2014-09-18-custom-image-on-gcc.markdown

 ### Why do we need custom images on every cloud?

-First, the installation process is much easier and faster on a custom image because we are using docker on the host OS so cocking an image with the specific containers is very useful instead of pulling the docker images in every instance creation.
 All the above are true for us as well - with some simplifications.
 We use Docker to run every process/application - for the benefits we have covered in other posts many times - and apart from Docker, our (or the customer’s) preferred OS and a few other helper/debugger things (such as [nsenter](https://registry.hub.docker.com/u/jpetazzo/nsenter/)) we are almost fine.
 We have made some PAM related fixes/contributions for Docker - and until they are not in the upstream we have built/derive from our base layer/containers - so with this and the actual containers included this is pretty much how a cloud base image looks like for us.

-As usual for us, we always automate everything - building custom cloud base images is part of the automation and our CI/CD process as well.
-For that we use [Ansible](http://www.ansible.com/home) as our preferred IT automation tool.
+As usual we always automate everything - building custom cloud base images is part of the automation and our CI/CD process as well.
+For that we use [Ansible](http://www.ansible.com/home) as the preferred IT automation tool.
 So the first step is to define your own [playbook](http://docs.ansible.com/playbooks.html) to install everything on the virtual machine.

-A simplest playbook looks like this:
+A simple playbook looks like this:

 ```
   - name: Install Docker